-Sant Khalsa frequently lectures at professional conferences, art venues, and universities including The Getty Center, Los Angeles County Museum of Art (LACMA), Museum of Contemporary Art in Los Angeles (MOCA), Society for Photographic Education (SPE), Museum of Art and History (MOAH) in Lancaster, CA, Armory Center for the Arts in Pasadena, Wignall Museum of Contemporary Art in Rancho Cucamonga, CA, Western Historical Society, American Photography Institute at New York University, Art Center College of Design in Pasadena, Pomona College, San Francisco State University, Idyllwild Arts Academy, Claremont Graduate University, Arizona State University, San Jose State University, Center for Creative Photography in Tucson, California Institute of the Arts (CalArts), and others.
+Sant Khalsa frequently lectures at professional conferences, art venues, and universities including The Getty Center, Los Angeles County Museum of Art (LACMA), Society for Photographic Education (SPE), Museum of Art and History (MOAH) in Lancaster, CA, Armory Center for the Arts in Pasadena, Wignall Museum of Contemporary Art in Rancho Cucamonga, CA, Western Historical Society, American Photography Institute at New York University, Art Center College of Design in Pasadena, Pomona College, San Francisco State University, Idyllwild Arts Academy, Claremont Graduate University, Arizona State University, San Jose State University, Center for Creative Photography in Tucson, California Institute of the Arts (CalArts), and others.

-She began developing curatorial projects to support and exhibit artists in 1982.
+In 1982, she began developing curatorial projects to support and exhibit emerging and established artists.
 For her first project, she worked alongside curator, Scott Ward as associate curator and catalogue designer for New American Photographs for the University Art Gallery, California State University, San Bernardino and Lehigh University, Bethlehem, PA.
 The curation of exhibitions has remained an integral part of her practice for more than three decades.
-She also co-curated the exhibition A Collective Voice with Dr. Mary Goodwin at the University Art Gallery, California State University, San Bernardino (1994) and curated or co-curated three additional exhibitions, Mirror of the Invisible: Contemporary Artists Reflecting on Rumi and Islamic Mysticism (with Eva Kirsch in 2000), One Hour Drive (2004), and Coming Home (2005) for the RAFFMA Art Museum at California State University, San Bernardino.
-Other exhibitions curated by Sant Khalsa have included the critically acclaimed, Being Here and There at the Museum of Art and History (MOAH) in Lancaster, CA (2014), Sited Visions in the Gresham Art Gallery at Valley College, San Bernardino, CA (2014), Transduction: Eight As One at The National Orange Show Art Gallery in San Bernardino, CA (2013) Being Here at Andi Campognone Projects in Pomona, CA (2013), Current Works 88 (1988) at the Norman F. Feldheym Library Galleries in San Bernardino, CA, Direct Exposures: Perspectives on the Southern California Landscape, co-curated with Linda Kroff for the Ontario International Airport (2004), Earth+Art at the Division 9 Gallery in Riverside, CA (2006), and 29 by 92 at the Maloof Foundation Galleries in Alta Loma, CA (2008).
-Most recent curatorial projects have been the exhibition Lewis deSoto: Empire with accompanying book (Heyday Books, 2015) and Tim Portlock: C.ASH_4_GOLD, which were shown at the RAFFMA Art Museum at California State University, San Bernardino in November 2015 through March 2016.
+She also co-curated the exhibition A Collective Voice with Dr. Mary Goodwin at the University Art Gallery, California State University, San Bernardino (1994) and curated or co-curated five additional exhibitions, Mirror of the Invisible: Contemporary Artists Reflecting on Rumi and Islamic Mysticism (with Eva Kirsch in 2000), One Hour Drive (2004), Coming Home (2005), Lewis deSoto: Empire with accompanying book (Heyday Books, 2015) and Tim Portlock: C.ASH_4_GOLD (2015) for the RAFFMA Art Museum at California State University, San Bernardino.
+Other exhibitions curated by Sant Khalsa have included the critically acclaimed, Being Here and There at the Museum of Art and History (MOAH) in Lancaster, CA (2014), Sited Visions in the Gresham Art Gallery at Valley College, San Bernardino, CA (2014), Transduction: Eight As One at The National Orange Show Art Gallery in San Bernardino, CA (2013), Being Here at Andi Campognone Projects in Pomona, CA (2013), Current Works 88 (1988) at the Norman F. Feldheym Library Galleries in San Bernardino, CA, Direct Exposures: Perspectives on the Southern California Landscape, co-curated with Linda Kroff for the Ontario International Airport (2004), Earth+Art at the Division 9 Gallery in Riverside, CA (2006), and 29 by 92 at the Maloof Foundation Galleries in Alta Loma, CA (2008).
+Her most recent curatorial project was Desert Waters (Desert X parellel project) at the Marks Art Center in Palm Desert, CA.

 She is a Professor of Art, Emerita at California State University, San Bernardino where she served on the art faculty since 1988, as Art Department Chair from 2003-2012, and is one of the founding faculty of the Water Resources Institute (WRI) reseach center and archive.
 Though formerly retired, she continues to teach and work closely with graduate art students at the University.
 Sant Khalsa resides Joshua Tree, California and is represented by Kopeikin Gallery in Los Angeles, CA.